yohana-samile/GROUP-8-ITS/README.md

     This is group work, (Class activity).
         NOTE: It is difficult to implement four pillars of java in C Programming Langauage.
-        This is because four pillars of java can be archived in only OBJECT ORIENTED PROGRAMMING SYSTEM, but C Programming Langauage is the procidial programming language so it can sapport this pillars of java.
+        This is because four pillars of java can be archived in only OBJECT ORIENTED PROGRAMMING SYSTEM, but C Programming Langauage is the procidial programming language so it can not sapport this pillars of java.

                       FOUR PILLARS OF JAVA